Lessons from selling my tech company.

 Selling Tejora Technologies has been pivotal in my entrepreneurial journey.

 In this edition, I will share the process and my key insights.
+This builds on my journey from engineer to CEO, which I shared in our first edition.
 These could be valuable whether you’re considering an exit or want to build a more robust business.

 Let’s dive in.